 It is the origin URI of the client application.
 It is not always mandatory to use.
 However, if you are using a non-standard port, you should include it here.

-You will get the Redirect URL from your WooCommerce Product Feed Manager dashboard.
-Got to Product Feed> Google Merchant Settings and you can see the redirect URL marked in the picture below.
+You will get the Redirect URL from your Product Feed Manager For WooCommerce dashboard.
+Go to Product Feed> Google Merchant Settings and you can see the redirect URL marked in the picture below.

 Copy the address and paste it under Authorized redirect URIs and click Create.

-You will see that under Credentials, you have a OAuth 2.0 Client ID created.
-Click on it and check if all the information is still in place.
+You will see that under Credentials, you have an OAuth 2.0 Client ID created, and you will get the OAuth Client ID credentials.

 Finding your merchant ID from here is easy.
-It is given on the top left of your merchant dashboard as shown in the image below:
+It is given just beside our Profile image as shown in the image below:

 Copy the Merchant ID and save it.

-Step 3 – Sync WooCommerce Product Feed Manager With Google Merchant Shop:
+Step 3 – Sync Product Feed Manager For WooCommerce With Google Merchant Shop

 Put all the information accordingly as shown below: